charlesreid1/translate-yer-docs/docs/index.md

 pandoc, and the panflute library to create a translation filter for Markdown files.

+See an example here: [russian-rainbow-mind-machine](https://pages.charlesreid1.com/russian-rainbow-mind-machine) (page contains documentation for the [rainbow-mind-machine](https://pages.charlesreid1.com/b-rainbow-mind-machine) library translated into Russian).

 [How this repo is organized](Organization.md)

 ## Part 1: Google Cloud Translate API Setup